-Many of my own women’s running shorts on the other hand, not so much.
-Most have pockets that appear to be designed for carrying a single sports gel.
-Fortunately, more running clothing companies are getting with the program these days and making pants with phone-sized pockets for everyone.
+Many of my own women’s running shorts, on the other hand, have tiny pockets that appear to be designed for a single sports gel.
+Fortunately more running clothing companies are getting with the program these days and making pants with phone-sized pockets for everyone.

-Here are a few of my favorite women’s running shorts and tights with pockets big enough for smartphones:
+Here are examples of women’s running shorts and tights with pockets big enough for smartphones:

 Pros of running with a phone in your pocket:

 - Leaves hands free

 - Less risk of dropping